 Inflammation sensitizes the nociceptors in the joints (Gatenholm & Brittberg, 2018).
 Prostaglandins, especially PGE2, are mediators for inflammation and pain in RA and OA.
 Substance P, acting via neurokinin-1 receptor, has anti-inflammatory and regenerative properties.
 VEGF has a role in bone repair, and VEGF receptors are found on osteoblasts and chondrocytes.
 CGRP and neuropeptide Y levels are increased in synovial fluid in RA (Gatenholm & Brittberg, 2018).

-Several inflammation tracers have been used in monitoring the activity of RA and effect of therapeutics (Irmler et al., 2010; Gompels and Paleolog, 2011; Roivainen et al., 2013; Okamura et al., 2014; Buijnen et al., 2014; Yamashita et al., 2014; van der Geest et al., 2015; Nozaki et al., 2016; Terry et al., 2016; Kubota et al., 2017; Mitra et al., 2017; Narayan et al., 2017).
+Several inflammation tracers have been used in monitoring the activity of RA and effect of therapeutics (Irmler et al., 2010; Gompels and Paleolog, 2011; Roivainen et al., 2013; Okamura et al., 2014; Buijnen et al., 2014; Yamashita et al., 2014; van der Geest et al., 2015; Nozaki et al., 2016; Terry et al., 2016; Kubota et al., 2017; Mitra et al., 2017; Narayan et al., 2017 and 2018).
 A marker of cellular proliferation, [11C]choline has been used in RA imaging.
 Folate receptor β is expressed in activated macrophages in the inflamed synovium, providing a specific target for PET imaging.
 In animal models, VAP-1 radioligands have shown promise in detecting synovitis, including synovitis caused by Borrelia burgdorferi.

 Fluoride uptake in the bone is increased during bone remodelling, which is a mechanism of osteoarthritis progression.
 High [18F]F- uptake is observed in early stage of osteoarthritis.
 Both [18F]F- and [18F]FDG uptake is increased in RA affected joints (Watanabe et al., 2016).